The Reed Foundation

 Reapplication Policy

 Charities can reapply to Big Give campaigns in subsequent years.
-The Foundation's approach suggests organizations should reapply, particularly noting their strategy to “pick up the orphans” - meaning unsuccessful applicants in one year may find support in future campaigns, especially if they've improved their impact profile or are targeting campaigns with different Champion funders.
+The Foundation's approach suggests organisations should reapply, particularly noting their strategy to “pick up the orphans” - meaning unsuccessful applicants in one year may find support in future campaigns, especially if they've improved their impact profile or are targeting campaigns with different Champion funders.

 Application Success Factors